 Dr. Ingram-Jones is a Distinguished Fellow in the Academy of Forensic Nursing, a member of the Academy of Forensic Nursing Board of Directors, and is the President of the Victoria Bristow Memorial EMS Scholarship Program.
-She was inducted into the American Academy of Forensic Sciences in 2018 (after she was nominated by the founder of forensic nursing, Virginia Lynch), and she is a member of the Academy of Forensic Nursing, the International Association of Forensic Nurses, and the American Association of Legal Nurse Consultants.
+She was inducted into the American Academy of Forensic Sciences in 2018 (after she was nominated by the founder of forensic nursing, Virginia Lynch).
+Dr. Ingram-Jones is a member of the Academy of Forensic Nursing, the International Association of Forensic Nurses, and the American Association of Legal Nurse Consultants.
 She is also a member of the Criminal Justice Coordinating Council of Georgia's State-Wide Human Trafficking Task Force.
 Dr. Ingram-Jones was also appointed to and is a current member of the National Children's Alliance's Sexual and Physical Abuse Taskforce.
 This group is comprised of top child abuse specialists across the country who are selected and appointed by the National Children's Alliance to write and update the national standards all children's advocacy centers across the United States are required to meet in order to earn and maintain national accreditation as a children's advocacy center.
 Dr. Ingram-Jones also served as the Secretary on the Founding Board of Directors for the Forensic Nursing Certification Board from 2017 to 2019, and she was the President of the Georgia Association of Forensic Nurses from 2018 to 2020.
 For many years, she served as the medical-forensic representative to the Bryan and Liberty County Child Fatality Review Boards, and she coordinated Bryan County's Board from February 2015 until mid-June 2019.

 In addition to her clinical practice, Dr. Ingram-Jones is also an adjunct professor in a doctoral and graduate-level nurse practitioner program, and she has worked as an adjunct or full-time professor at colleges and universities across the country since 2004.
 She is the co-author and reviewer of multiple books and other scholarly publications, and she is a frequently invited lecturer at professional conferences and training seminars at the local, state, national, and international levels.